hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 drift is to be avoided, this approach SHOULD account for availability considerations.

+## Interval-based Approaches

+The State Reservation Strategy described in section 5 of [MCGREW] provides another means of managing the state by allowing users to reserve intervals of the signing space, marking the interval' associated OTS keys as being used in the overall HBS state, which is then written back to non-volatile memory prior to their usage.
+The OTS keys within the reservation interval are then consumed as-needed, without having to update the state again until they have all been consumed and additional OTS keys are required.
+Note that the reserved OTS keys are kept in dynamic memory so they will be lost if the signing device loses power or is reset, resulting in a reduction in the number of usable signatures for a given HBS instantiation.

+Over provisioning can be used to ensure a sufficient number of signatures can be provided in the presence of unexpected losses due to power loss or resets.
+Over provisioning will cause a minor increase between 2% and 12% on signature length as the MTS validation paths increase to accomodate the increased Merkle tree height.
+However, reservation eliminates the need to update the state after each OTS key is used, minimizing the likelihood of state reuse due to state update failures and coherency issues.

+Multiple signing devices can in theory utilize reservation intervals to carve out portions of signing space so that a single S-HBS key can be shared amongst multiple devices, leading to potential performance and disaster-recovery benefits.
+However, great care must be taken to manage the reservations to ensure there is no overlap or repeated reservation of a given interval, either in part or in whole.

 # Backup management beyond NIST SP-800-208 {#alt-backup-mgmt}

 In this section, an alternative backup mechanism for Stateful HBS is presented in a